 Units Required Units Recommended

-Total Academic Units 16 16
+Total Academic Units 16

-English 4 4
+English 4

-Mathematics 4 4
+Mathematics 4

-Science 3 3
+Science 3

-Of these (science), units must be lab 3 3
+Of these (science), units must be lab 2

-Foreign language 2 2
+Foreign language 2

-Social Studies 3 3
+Social Studies 3

-History
+History n/a

-Academic electives
+Academic electives n/a

 Other

 Basis for Selection

 C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications).
 If so, check which applies: N/A